If oil industry workers couldn’t find the right clothing in the Greeley area before, they sure can today.

 Now, two new outlets are being added to the mix.

-Frackin’ Hot FR and Safety Apparel has been open several weeks now at 1708 1st Ave., in Greeley; and longtime work clothing and boot supplier Whiteside’s Boots, Western & Work Wear has recently opened in Greeley at 2017 2nd Ave., off of U.S. 85 Bypass.
+Frackin’ Hot FR and Safety Apparel has been open a couple of weeks now at 1708 1st Ave., in Greeley; and longtime work clothing and boot supplier Whiteside’s Boots, Western & Work Wear will open in Greeley in the coming weeks at 2017 2nd Ave., off of U.S. 85 Bypass.

 “I do think there’s enough business out there for the stores that are currently up and going,” Sandau said.
 “I’ve heard there are others trying to open up.
 I’d imagine they’re struggling to find suppliers, because they’ll only take so many people in an area.